 Peter Körner designed a 19-element Yagi for the 88-108 MHz FM broadcast band with a horizontal folded dipole and five reflectors.
 As the name suggests, this is the third version of this antenna, optimized to 9-11 dBd gain and F/R between 30–38 dB.
 The distance between first and last element is 5.1 m or 201″.
-I built this antenna in 2010 for FM-DX reception in a horizontal polarization and I have been using it for almost 10 years.
+I built this antenna in 2010 for FM DXing in a horizontal polarization and I have been using it for almost 10 years.

 - reflectors: 25×25×1.5 mm,